azizkoumenji/netbook/README.md

 You can visit the website using this link: https://netbook-production.up.railway.app/.
 ### Features:
 - Real time messaging
-- Image Upload for posts
+- Image upload for posts
-- Online Indicator
+- Online indicator
 - Following & unfollowing users
 - Users suggestions
 - User search